A reader asked:

-In April, the Insolvency Service replaced the court process with an online bankruptcy application – see How to complete the online bankruptcy form for details.
+In 2016, the Insolvency Service replaced the court process with an online bankruptcy application This is described in detail in How to complete the online bankruptcy form.

-This online application can be used from outside England and Wales.
-The Insolvency Service system will detect if an application is submitted from abroad and the Adjudicator will need to confirm you meet an eligibility test before they can process it.
+You don’t have to be physically present in England or Wales to submit an online application for bankruptcy.
+The Insolvency Service system will detect when an application is made from abroad and the Adjudicator will need to confirm you meet an eligibility test before they can process it.

 If you apply from a non-EU country, you are eligible if: